conradhuebler/SupraFit/README.md

 - clang 3.9

 on linux systems, on windows systems using
-- mingw 5.3
+- mingw 5.3 or newer

-- MSVC 2015, MS 2019
+MSVC 2015, MS 2019 builds failed with Qt 6.
+Before the port, MSVC worked well.

-and on macOS 10.12 and 10.13 with the latest [Qt (5.15.1)](https://www.qt.io/download).
+Compiling works on macOS 10.15 with the latest [Qt (6.2.0)](https://www.qt.io/download).
 XCode was downloaded by the Qt Installer, [CMake](https://cmake.org/download/) downloaded and installed manually.

 > Windows 7 or higher is mandatory.